Nebraska State Capitol: In Lincoln

-Architectural history
+Current building

 On February 20, 1919, the Nebraska Legislature passed House Roll 3 which established the Nebraska Capitol Commission to oversee construction of a new statehouse.
 The next day, Governor McKelvie signed the bill with its emergency clause and appointed the new commission.
 William E. Hardy, president of Hardy Furniture Company, and Walter W. Head, vice president of the Omaha National Bank, were Republicans from Lincoln and Omaha respectively.
 William H. Thompson, a prominent lawyer, was a Democrat from Grand Island.
 The three citizen members joined the ex officio members, Governor McKelvie and State Engineer George E. Johnson, to become the Nebraska Capitol Commission.

 House Roll 3 declared that the cost of the capitol was not to exceed $5 million and established the Capitol Fund, which consisted of the proceeds of a special property tax.
 The Capitol Commission let the Capitol Fund accrue for two years before construction in order to have ample cash reserves.
 Throughout construction of the capitol, the legislature extended the levy and ultimately raised the spending limit to $10 million.
 The Nebraska State Constitution limits state indebtedness, so most state projects must be funded on a "pay-as-you-go" basis.
 The State of Nebraska funded the capitol under the same principles, and the final cost, $9,800,449.07, was completely paid when the Capitol Commission dissolved in 1935.